 There are so many fun ways to celebrate winter and sending your guests off with winter wedding favors allows for so much creativity!
 Some of my favorite ideas are personalized mugs with hot cocoa fixins, a s’mores kit, or even cozy winter blankets in your wedding colors.

 10. Near a ski resort?
 Plan a post-wedding ski session!

 One of my favorite ideas, being the snowboarder that I am!
 If you love to ski and got married near a ski resort, why not plan a post-wedding ski session?
-Your photographer can come up with you for a couple of hours the day after your wedding and capture you having fun on the slopes and celebrating your first day as newlyweds!
+Your photographer can come up with you for a couple of hours the day after your wedding or elopement and capture you having fun on the slopes and celebrating your first day as newlyweds!

 Thanks for reading and I hope this gives you a lot of great ideas for planning a winter wedding!
 If you’re getting married in the winter and looking for a photographer, be sure to ask about my winter wedding special!
 I offer all couples getting married in the winter months an additional hour of coverage to their wedding collection for no extra charge.
 Email [email protected] for pricing and availability.
 I look forward to hearing about all of your winter wedding plans!